-Jambalaya is a classic Louisiana dish, taking it’s origins from Spanish paella and French cooking.
-With rice, chicken, shrimp, andouille sausage and plenty colorful veg, this Creole jambalaya is a flavorful, comforting dish.
+Jambalaya is a classic Louisiana rice dish, packed with lots of wonderful flavors.
+With chicken, shrimp, andouille sausage and plenty colorful veg, this Creole jambalaya is a flavorful, comforting meal.

-As with most traditional dishes, not only do you get different ingredients, you have different ways of making it.
-However I have gone for a relatively traditional mix both of ingredients and method for a Creole jambalaya.
-You start with the ‘holy trinity' of onion, celery and pepper.
+The base of the dish is the 'holy trinity' of onion, celery and pepper.
 Typically you would have at least some green pepper in there, but personally I'm not a huge fan and so instead went for a mix of red and orange, but use whatever you have and/or prefer.

 Colorful, flavorful and with a delicious mix of rice, vegetables and proteins, this Creole jambalaya is a one pot meal that you'll be wanting to make again and again.
 Because who can say no to delicious comfort food?